svanheule/icecube-display/README.md

 # (Almost) Pocket-size IceTop LED display

-An LED display consisting of 78 LEDs aranged in a hexagonal shape to represent the IceTop detector array, with one RGB LED per tank.
+An LED display consisting of 78 LEDs aranged in a hexagonal shape to represent the IceTop detector array, with one RGB LED per station.
 Due to the small 16mm spacing of the LEDs, the total display has a size of about 20cm×24cm.